NOAA-ORR-ERD/adios_oil_database/documents/source/database_fields.rst

 Sub-samples
 ===========

 Often when oil an is analyzed in a lab, the original sample will be processed in some way, and the processed sample will be analysis separately.
-POssilbe processing includes artificial weathering in a lab and distillation.
+Possible processing includes artificial weathering in a lab and distillation.

-Each record will have at least one sub sample, usually called "fresh oil"
+Each record will have at least one sub-sample, usually called "fresh oil"

 If a record contains data about additional sub-samples the sub-samples may have specific (optional) data that describes it.